b3s23love/JSprimecount/README.md

+# IMPORTANT ANNOUNCEMENT
+Don't use this repository for now, please.
+I'll rewrite this someday in the future.
+For now, I archive this repository.
 # JSprimecount
 A JavaScript implementation of the algorithms for calculating the prime-counting function π(x) for x up to 1 trillion.